 There are pre-visit solutions on the market that technically “check the box” when it comes to features (appointment reminders, intake forms, payment capabilities etc.).
 But a disparate feature list will not get providers to Amazon status, because it won’t really improve results.
 Additionally, existing solutions don’t integrate with payers or other third parties with whom patients may have to interact prior to care.

 We believe Cedar Pre is the next horizon in consumer-centric healthcare.
-It will bring massive benefit to all; providers can anticipate higher collections and fewer no-shows, and payers can eliminate administrative friction.
+It will bring massive benefit to all; providers can anticipate higher paymentss and fewer no-shows, and payers can eliminate administrative friction.
 Most importantly, patients will have a significantly improved sense of confidence and clarity in the care they are about to receive, elevating the entire healthcare experience.

 We couldn’t be more inspired to help drive this new era, and we hope you join us in this exciting and important new step in the evolution of care.